mozuma/mozuma/docs/models/VinVL.md

 ## Base model

-The VinVL model is an implementation of a [`TorchMlModule`][mlmodule.torch.modules.TorchMlModule].
+The VinVL model is an implementation of a [`TorchMlModule`][mozuma.torch.modules.TorchMlModule].

-::: mlmodule.models.vinvl.modules.TorchVinVLDetectorModule
+::: mozuma.models.vinvl.modules.TorchVinVLDetectorModule
     selection:
         members: none